Coming Soon 👀 At the beginning of April, you’ll be

 Our granddaughter is one of the Peppa Pig phenom.
 Not so much the accent, but the terminology.
 Holiday versus vacation, as an example.

-Aussie Down Under over 1 year ago
+Aussie Down Under almost 2 years ago

 Maybe the new accent will be Australian after the airing of Bluey.